hudson-stolfus/obsidian-pear/README.md

 ```
 That's it for now!

+## Upcoming
+In the future Pear will see many reasearch features for automatically summarizing notes.

 ## Contributing
 Any contributions are appreciated.
 Report [here](https://github.com/Hudson-Stolfus/obsidian-pear/issues) if you are missing something or have found a bug.
 Would love to see [what you can do](https://github.com/Hudson-Stolfus/obsidian-pear/fork) with what I have started.